 5 case studies of brands using niche social sites (and why you should too) There is a very difficult, fine line for brands using social media and where you decide to focus your efforts.
 You want to avoid opening up a brand account on every single social platform just because you can, but then you also want to focus on the niche sites where you will have to fight less hard to be heard amongst the noise and where you can reach people on a more targeted basis.
 The trick is, of course, to throroughly research the niche sites you might be interested in and find out if you actually have something to add to the mix.

-Les médias sociaux en chiffres et en images Les médias sociaux font désormais partie de notre quotidien, mais de quelle façon et dans quelles proportions ?
 Rien de mieux que des infographies pour répondre à cette question complexe.
 Voici une sélection de 3 réalisations claires et ludiques qui répondront à vos interrogations.
+Une vue d’ensemble sur ces nouveaux médias qui rythment notre vie.
+Entreprises/réseaux sociaux: les pays émergents "bien plus en avance" que l'Europe (étude) 2011 en réseaux.

 A l'occasion du bilan de l'année écoulée, Libération a publié le 30 décembre cette infographie bilan de 2011 sur les réseaux sociaux.

+Inbound vs outbound marketing: un’infografica.
+The Trends In Social Advertising Survey - Behind The Numbers.
 Released on August 1, 2011, the Trends In Social Advertising Survey by Brian Solis and The Pivot Conference will surely be one that's bandied about and its results shared often.

 Today, every communicator is well versed in social platforms, kids with digital fluency are crowding the workforce, and even busy CEOs have figured out how to engage in a bracing Twitter feud.
 So is there a future for all these social media strategists, these mavens and gurus and Sherpas and samurai?
 Or will they be cursed to wander the wastelands as digital ronin?
 We rounded up opinions on the evolution of their roles through a HARO request and from some of the participants in an upcoming SXSW panel titled, "Your Social Media Job is Dead.
 Now What? " The conclusion of many: The job may not be dead, but you'd better broaden your portfolio of skills.
 Evolving beyond mere tweets Understand the business Many see a future for the experts in other forms.